WillowsDad/WillowsDad-Scripts/readme.md

 - Bank deposit settings should be set to "All"
 - Expects all the ashes to be in inventory already.
 - Quits on timer or when no more materials.
-- ***Afk feature*** doesn't always switch screens do to animation issues.
+- ***Afk feature*** doesn't always switch screens due to animation issues.
 Do not recommend using afk with this script, feel free to test it and change.
 - Recommend moving ingredients to a new tab.

 ### Degriming